Medicaid Patient Volume

 - Encounters provided to Medicaid beneficiaries for which no payments were received; or

 - Medical services provided to Medicaid beneficiaries that were not covered under New Hampshire's Medicaid program.

-- Hospital-based reporting period: 365-days during the prior calendar year.
+- Hospital-based reporting period: the prior calendar year.

-- Total Medicaid encounters (denominator): total Medicaid encounters during the hospital-based reporting period.
+- Denominator: total Medicaid encounters at all locations that the EP provided during the hospital-based reporting period.